denial140/bombPartY/README.md

 ip and port are the same as that specified by the server, and username is a distinguishing display name, which will automatically be limited to 20 characters.

 ## Limitations
-Currently, the networking code is not sufficient to host on anything other than localhost.
-This will be fixed in a later version.
+Currently, the game can only be played once through before the server and clients need to be restarted.